exokitxr/exokit/CODE_OF_CONDUCT.md

 and forgive as long as you earn their trust.

 The enforcement policies listed above apply to all official Exokit venues;
-primarily the Exokit Slack channel and GitHub repositories under webmixedreality.
+primarily the Exokit Slack channel and GitHub repositories under exokitxr.
 For other projects adopting the Exokit Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation